department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange.md

       title: Outside of Vietnam or Korea
       description: Between January 9, 1962, and May 7, 1975
     - url: /disability/eligibility/hazardous-materials-exposure/agent-orange/testing-storage-areas/
-      title: In Testing and Storage Areas Outside of Vietnam
+      title: In testing and storage areas outside of Vietnam
       description: Between 1944 and a yet-to-be-determined date
     - url: /disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam/
-      title: On U.S. Navy and Coast Guard Ships in Vietnam
+      title: On U.S. Navy and Coast Guard ships in Vietnam
       description: Between January 9, 1962, and May 7, 1975
     - url: /disability/eligibility/hazardous-materials-exposure/agent-orange/vietnam-waters/
       title: In waters in or near Vietnam